So this militiaman walks into the Senate with a loaded gun...

 government’s collective right argument.
 The Miller Court’s

-holding is based on the government’s alternative position:
+holding is based on the government’s alternative position:"In the absence of any evidence tending to show"The quotation makes

 that possession or use of a “shotgun having a barrel of